 Sandi Moynihan is an award-winning MULTIMEDIA STORYTELLER, COMMUNICATION STRATEGIST, FITNESS PHOTOGRAPHER and Yoga Teacher located in Washington, D.C.

-Sandi is currently working full-time as a senior content strategy manager for the USO, although she continues to regularly accept freelance work.
+Sandi is currently working full-time as a senior content marketing manager for the USO, although she continues to accept freelance work.
 She is also a registered yoga teacher (RTY-200) and regularly teaches in the DC area.

 Sandi’s multimedia work has been featured by the Washington Post, People Magazine, NBA TV's Beyond the Paint, the Creative Lab @ McClatchy, lululemon Washington DC, Love & Carrots, Special Olympics, VIDA fitness, Athleta DC, Spright, The Nature Conservancy and many, many other publications and clients.